Information for health professionals

 HPV vaccination is by far the best way of preventing infection and the diseases caused by the virus.

-HPV is estimated to cause 5% of all cancers worldwide (ref: National Cancer Institute).
-It can cause head, neck and anal cancers in both sexes, penile cancer in men, and cervical, vaginal and vulval cancers in women.
+HPV is believed to cause 5% of all cancers worldwide (ref: National Cancer Institute).
 HPV Action estimates that about 2,000 men a year in the UK develop a cancer caused by HPV (ref: HPV Action).

 Head and Neck Cancer

 The clinical evidence shows that HPV causes cancer in different parts of the head and neck, especially the oropharynx.
 (The oropharynx includes the back third of the tongue, the soft area at the back of the roof of the mouth, the tonsils and the back wall of the throat.)
 Up to three quarters (73%) of oropharyngeal cancer cases are caused by HPV (ref: Cancer Research UK).
 This cancer mostly affects men– they are twice as likely to be affected as women (ref: Cancer Research UK).
 Mouth and throat cancers caused by HPV have become far more common over the past 30 years, a trend that is expected to continue over the next 20 years (ref: Mehanna et al.).

 For more information on head and neck cancers:

 - Mouth Cancer Foundation